nodding onion

 - Is nodding onion good for the Colorado Front Range?

-- Yes. nodding onion is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, nodding onion is a well-suited perennial for Colorado's Front Range.

 - How big does nodding onion get?